vuorenkoski/AQC-demo/README.md

 # AQC demo

 This demo run some graph algorithms with quantum annealer (D-Wave).
+More information on the algorithms and implementation: http://urn.fi/URN:NBN:fi:hulib-202403131494

 Framework: Python / Django / Gunicorn / Bootstrap / D3.js